 No risky gas in Falkirk (or anywhere) - A timeline

-Dart Energy have submitted a planning application to Falkirk and Stirling Councils to build 14 new well pads with 22 new coalbed methane (CBM) wells, pipelines to connect the sites, a gas processing and water treatment facility and a waste outfall into the Firth of Forth.
+In August 2012 Dart Energy submitted a planning application to Falkirk and Stirling Councils to build 14 new well pads with 22 new coalbed methane (CBM) wells, pipelines to connect the sites, a gas processing and water treatment facility and a waste outfall into the Firth of Forth.
 The planned site covers a large area between Larbert and Airth with drilling planned 20m from some homes and directly beneath many more.
-Both councils have rejected the planning application, but Dart Energy have appealed these decisions and a Public Inquiry is now underway, the UK's first public inquiry into unconventional gas plans.
+Both councils rejected the planning application, and Dart Energy appealed to the Scottish Government resulting in a Public Inquiry which took place in March 2014 - the UK's first public inquiry into unconventional gas plans.
 In October 2014, as we awaited the DPEA Reporters' decision, which was expected imminently, Scottish Ministers decided to recall the Dart Energy appeal for their own determination.